-Was It Evolution? is taken from my book, Amazing: Truths About Conscious Awareness
+Was It Evolution? is from Amazing: Truths About Conscious Awareness

-Without pressures, the communal environment becomes a gym without resistance equipment where everyone sits around sharing nutrition drinks and telling stories, aimlessly imagining it will be enough, but not caring much either.
-Some members get up and get on the treadmill or the stationary bike because life without meaningful contrasts just feels shitty.
+Without pressures, the communal environment becomes a gym without resistance equipment.
+Everyone sits around sharing nutrition drinks and telling stories, aimlessly imagining it will be enough, but not caring much either.
+Some members get on the treadmill or the stationary bike because life without meaningful contrasts just feels shitty.

 This is what the world we are overpopulating today looks like.
 In other words, too many people idly scratching their nuts and searching for meaning is a bad sign.
-It proves we’ve run out of worthwhile tasks.
+But it proves one thing: we’ve run out of worthwhile tasks.

-The desire that keeps complex creatures pounding away carries with it a profound sense of incompletion initiated as the first simple cells divided.
+The desire that keeps complex creatures pounding away carries with it an awareness of incompletion.
 They say that love makes the world go around, but that’s not quite right.
-Desire for love makes the world go around, and the chances for that desire ever being successfully answered are, if not impossible, remote beyond calculation.
+Desire for love makes the world go around.
+And the chances for that desire succeeding are, if not impossible, remote beyond calculation.

 At a time in history when our ancestors gave up the safety of caves and began swarming the world as hunter gatherers and, later, farmers, the planet we conquered had fiercer and better equipped predators.

 Big cats and slithering reptiles threatened humans who, taking guidance from wolves, began collecting in packs, enhancing both protection and food gathering.
 Swollen rivers, fire and earthquakes destroyed unpredictably.